Kareemabdallah/challenge/README.md

 This repository is meant to do:

-* Implement a piece of software exposing a JSON documen when visited with a HTTP client.
+* Implement a piece of software exposing a JSON documen when visited with a HTTP client
-* Dockerizing the application.
+* Dockerizing the application
-* MiniKubing it.
+* MiniKubing it
-* Implements second App utilizing the first and displays reversed message string.
+* Implements second App utilizing the first and displays reversed message string
-* Automating the deployment with a script.
+* Automating the deployment with a script
-* ensuring running multiple instances of the application.
+* ensuring running multiple instances of the application
 * organize regular application upgrades

 It is initially forked from the [cicdexample](https://github.com/cishiv/cicdexample) example.
 Making use of the build script which will automate the building of the first application, dockerizing it and putting it in minikube.

+For more info about the dependencies are found under: [GitHub Pages](https://github.com/Kareemabdallah/Microservice_Challenge)

 ## Rolling upgrade && Scaling out